VAlphonso/Election_Analysis/README.md

 ## Summary
 My analysis concluded that:
-1. There were 369,711 votes cast in this cogressional election.
+1. There were 369,711 votes cast in this congressional election.

 2. The candidates were:
    * Charles Casper Stockham